vconceicao/linux_server_configuration/README.md

 - Paste the the content of the generated public key at authorized_keys file in the server
 `nano home/grader/.ssh/authorized_keys`

-At your machine, you can PUTTY or another tool to log in the with private key that was generated from the PUTTYgen
+At your machine, you can use PUTTY or another tool to login at the server with the private key that was generated from the PUTTYgen

 ## Web Server and DB Configuration
 Configure localtimezone to UTC